uzerpllp/uzerp-docs/faq.md

 # Frequently Asked Questions

 The FAQ information here answers some common questions about uzERP.
-There are also some operational [[How To|How To/Index]] questions and answers describing activities by module module.
+There are also some operational [[How To|How To/Index]] questions and answers describing activities by module.

 ## Basics